 What is a product team?

 Product teams are small, collaborative, cross-functional teams that work to achieve the common outcome of creating an exceptional digital product.
-At Crema, we structure these product teams – sometimes known as innovation teams – to get work done as quickly and effectively as possible.
+At Crema, we structure these product teams (sometimes referred to as innovation teams) to get work done as quickly and effectively as possible.
 They rely on the collective talent of each individual.

 There is little to no hierarchy within these teams, as each individual contributes a unique skill set and perspective that is essential to the process.
 However, teams are typically kept accountable by product managers.
 You’ll find each specialty is represented on a team, including product managers, designers, developers, test engineers, etc.

 To conceptualize the significance and value of each individual on the team, consider the well-known “car parts” analogy.
 In a car, every last part serves a specific purpose to make the car function correctly.
 Without one piece working, the entire machine can break down completely.